 Some of the company’s achievements include the SBA’s Tibbett’s Award, the US Federal Laboratory Consortium Award (jointly with the US Army Research Lab), and Microscopy Today 2012 Innovation Award (jointly with PNNL).
 As a Principal Investigator at Hummingbird Scientific, Mr. Salmon has received more than $19 million of funding from the Department of Energy Office of Basic Energy Sciences, the U.S. Army, and the National Institute of Health.

 Mr. Salmon and has been involved in the precision engineering and manufacturing industry for over 25 years.
 His previous roles include owning an ultra-precision machine shop and as the Engineering Division Program Manager for the Lawrence Berkeley National Lab.
 He is an expert machinist and tool designer.
 He has consulted for more than 50 organizations, including government agencies, medical manufacturing companies, precision machine tool builders, and manufacturers of precision components.
 He is an active member of the American Society for Precision Engineering, the Materials Research Society, and the Microscopy Society of America.
 Mr. Salmon earned a B.S. in Industrial Engineering Technology from Western Washington University.
-Mr. Salmon is currently a Visiting Scholar at Stanford University.

 - Interfacial insight from operando sXAS/TEM for magnesium metal deposition with borohydride electrolytes, TS Arthur, PA Glans, N Singh, O Tutusaus, K Nie, YS Liu, F Mizuno, J Guo, et al., Chemistry of Materials, 2017.